5th Generation Air Dominance Fighter

 In the production of the F-22, Lockheed Martin was responsible for program management, the integrated forebody (nose section) and forward fuselage (including the cockpit and inlets); the center fuselage; the leading edges of the wings; fins and stabilators; flaps; ailerons; landing gear; stores management; integrated navigation and electronic warfare systems; communications, navigation, and identification systems; the weapon support system; and final assembly of the aircraft.
 At its facilities in Seattle, Washington, Boeing built the wings and aft fuselage and was responsible for avionics integration, 70% of mission software, the training system, and life-support and fire-protection systems.

 The Advanced Tactical Fighter program (which would eventually bring about the F-22) entered the demonstration and validation phase in 1986.
 The prototype aircraft YF-22 and YF-23 completed their first flights in 1990 and the YF-22 was later selected as the best design.
 Engineering and manufacturing development efforts began in 1991 with contracts awarded to Lockheed Martin and Boeing for the airframe and Pratt & Whitney for the engines.
 Flight testing began in 1997 (first flight on September 7, 1997) and in 2001, the F-22 program was approved for low-rate initial production (LRIP).
 The first production F-22 was delivered to the Air Force in 2002.
 Initial operational and test evaluation was completed in 2004 and the following year, the program went into full-rate production.
 The F-22 achieved initial operational capability in December 2005.

 In December 2011, the 187th and final production F-22 Raptor came off the production line at Lockheed Martin's facility in Marietta, Georgia and was delivered to the Air Force on May 2, 2012.
 With the final aircraft complete, the F-22 production line will be shut down.
 Including flight test and initial production aircraft, a grand total of 195 F-22s have been built.
-Of the 187 aircraft in the Air Force inventory, 18 are assigned to Air National Guard units.
+As of September 2013, of the 182 aircraft in the Air Force inventory, 20 are assigned to Air National Guard units.